panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 invokeAnything(1); // // You can assign anything to `any` type
 ```

-In case of `callback` being `any`, TypeScript doesn't enforce any type checking.
+`callback` being `any`, TypeScript doesn't enforce any type checking.

 ## 3. Conclusion